bibicortesb/MechaCar_Statistical_Analysis-/README.md

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-Thanks to the p-value<0.05 criteria, it can be concluded that the variables that are statistical significant to the model are the intercept, vehicle_lenght and ground_clearance.
+Thanks to the p-value<0.05 criteria, it can be concluded that the variables that are statistical significant (non-random variance) to the model are  vehicle_lenght and ground_clearance.
 As it is, the model presents a 72.49% of explained variation for the mpg variable.
 It would be a good idea to repeat the linear regression without including vehicle_weight, spoiler_angle and AWD.
 Actually, a Design of Experiments could be performed to determine whether all variables are significant or the interaction between them to find a better fitted model.

 - Is the slope of the linear model considered to be zero?
 Why or why not?